-- Healthy – bamboo fabric is naturally antibacterial and hypoallergenic.
-They will also absorb less moisture which means fewer bacteria, making your sheets smell better and stay cleaner.
+Healthy – bamboo fabric is more antibacterial when compared with cotton.
+It will also absorb less moisture which means fewer bacteria, making your sheets smell better and stay cleaner.

 The production processes of bamboo fabrics can vary.
 If you are looking for a fabric that is produced with the environment in mind, look for bamboo sheets made from bamboo linen or bamboo lyocell which both have a limited environmental impact in their production.

 There is no doubt that bamboo sheets are more expensive than conventional cotton ones.
 It’s important to keep in mind that you will be using a fabric that is made from a sustainable and renewable resource – bamboo.
-Whether you are in the market for bamboo sheets, or you already a happy owner, I hope this washing and care guide has been helpful for you and I wish you a soft, cozy, and comfortable night’s sleep!
+Whether you are in the market for the best bamboo sheets, or you are already a happy owner, I hope this washing and care guide has been helpful to you and I wish you a soft, cozy, and comfortable night’s sleep!